 When is the application deadline?
 What do I need?

-The FY23 Bendheim Loan Forgiveness Program application is now open.
-The deadline is 11:59 p.m.
-ET on December 11, 2022.
+The FY23 Bendheim Loan Forgiveness Program application has closed.
 Decisions will be announced in February 2023.

 I have a graduate assistantship OR A FULL-TIME INTERNSHIP.
 Does that count as an eligible job?